HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Iterate & Refine

-Don’t settle for your first try.
-Small prompt tweaks can lead to much better results across all media types.
+Do not settle for your first attempt.
+Even small prompt adjustments can lead to significantly better results across all media types!

 Prompting best practices can vary slightly depending on what you are creating

-Explore the resources below to delve further into each type and get the most out of your prompts.
+Explore the resources below to understand each type in more depth and get the most out of your prompts!

 - Use Premium Scene Transitions to give your video a smooth, professional finish.